 - OPTIONAL: Drag and drop a variable from the Data Sets tree onto the table itself into the Columns field to create a crosstab.

-In this example, I have created three crosstabs to chose between:
+In this example, I have created three crosstabs to choose between:

-- Select the tables and select Hide from the menu.
+- Select the tables, right-click and select Hide from the menu.